 Kay was a great performer in her own right, most known for her nightclub act (introducing Andy Williams to the world); the 1957 film Funny Face; she was the author of the “Eloise” books.
-She was godmother to Judy’s daughter, Liza Minnelli, and mentor to her, too.
+She was godmother to Judy’s daughter, Liza Minnelli, and a mentor to her, too.
 Kay lived her last years with Liza in Liza’s New York apartment.

 November 9, 1934: The last engagement for Judy and her sisters as “The Gumm Sisters.”
 Going forward they would be billed as “The Garland Sisters.”
 On this day they opened a week-long engagement at the Strand Theater in Long Beach, California.
 The sisters were billed as “The Gumm Sisters direct from Grauman’s Chinese.”
-The is the same theater where a year before Judy had appeared as “Gracie Gumm.”
+This is the same theater where a year before Judy had appeared as “Gracie Gumm.”

 November 9, 1938: Judy, Ray Bolger, and Jack Haley continued filming the scenes for The Wizard of Oz on the “Apple Orchard” set.
 This set still was taken on this day.
 The other photos were taken during the filming this week.